-Before (or after) the right picnic table calls you, it’s a quick detour to the oyster bar where freshly shucked oysters on the half-shell are available.
+Before (or after) the right picnic table calls you, it’s a quick detour to the salsa bar where several piquant salsas are available.
 You can also ferry to your table, as many plastic tubs of salsas as you want.
 They’re available with tostada shells or with crackers, not with chips.
 The salsas range in piquancy from merely incendiary to hellishly hot.
 Even the Ranch dressing and the guacamole pack a punch.
 In short order your server will locate you and will deliver your order with alacrity.

 Perhaps nothing screams “ocean” more loudly or clearly than mariscos, the Mexican seafood from the seaside states south of the border.
 Sharky’s colorful poster-sized menu not only lists everything that’s available, a photograph of each item is vividly displayed.
 If you find it hard to order while your mouth is watering, you may want to avert your eyes from those photographs.
 Doing so will also prevent you from ordering “one of each” from a menu that would be the envy of many a sit-down restaurant.